Integrate Tariff and Cost

 OCPP 1.6

 Enable the CostAndPrice profile in the OCPP 1.6 module configuration.
 Once enabled, the OCPP module registers the tariff message and session cost callbacks.
-Configure the configuration keys of the CostAndPrice profile as needed.
+The relevant configuration keys are:

 OCPP 2.x